Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Calculation details

 \section{Calculation details}

-The calculations are performed with three Skyrme parametrizations: SVbas \cite{SVbas}, SkM* \cite{SkMs} and SLy6 \cite{SLy6}.
-Table I shows that these parametrizations have different isoscalar effective masses $m^*/m$.
+The calculations are performed with Skyrme parametrizations SVbas \cite{SVbas}, SkM* \cite{SkMs} and SLy6 \cite{SLy6}, which have different isoscalar effective masses $m^*/m$ (0.90, 0.79 and 0.69, respectively).
 It is known that the smaller $m^*/m$, the more stretched the single-particle spectrum.
 Thus $\cal J$ can depend on $m^*/m$.
-Besides, these parametrizations use different prescriptions for the pairing \cite{pair}: surface (density-dependent) pairing for SVbas and volume (density-independent) pairing for SkM* and SLy6.
+Besides, these parametrizations use different prescriptions for pairing \cite{pair}: surface (density-dependent) pairing for SVbas and volume (density-independent) pairing for SkM* and SLy6.
+Pairing is treated within Bardeen-Cooper-Schrieffer (BCS) scheme~\cite{pair,Rep_EPJA17}.
+The center-of-mass corrections are computed following the prescriptions for the ground \cite{BHR03} and excited \cite{Kva_sebrpaEPJA19} states.